-Why holiday weight stress can actually create dysfunctional eating habits (and what to focus on instead)
+Worried about holiday weight gain?
+Here’s why stressing about holiday weight changes can actually create dysfunctional eating habits (and what to focus on instead).

 Holiday weight gain stress is a real thing, and you’re certainly not alone if you feel it.
-The pressure to maintain (or even lose!) weight is amplified if you have a Winter trip planned, which many families do.
+The societal pressure to maintain (or even lose) weight is amplified if you have a Winter trip planned, which many families do.

 Unfortunately, with weight stress often comes extra mindless (or emotional) eating and drinking, which can cause even more stress, guilt, regret and…more eating and drinking.
 And when we deprive ourselves of foods that we love in fear of gaining weight, what often can happen is that eventually we over-indulge in those foods.
 What happens after that?
 Guilt, regret, deprivation, sometimes dysfunctional purging strategies (like over-exercising), and then… over-indulging again.
 I call this the deprivation cycle.
 And–like a hamster on a wheel–it tends to come back around again and again and again.
 Many people stay in this cycle for years and years–dieting, overeating, dieting, overeating… And the cycle can be passed on through generations too.
 If ready for a change, read on.